drux31/capstone-dezoomcamp/README.md

 &rarr; simple python script for downloading the data ;

-&rarr; DuckDB as local datawarehouse where we are storing the dowloaded data (we will create a schema called raw that will contain the conrresponding data).
+&rarr; DuckDB as local datawarehouse where we are storing the dowloaded data (we will create a schema called raw_data that will contain the conrresponding data).

 The extraction script will be executed only once.